openregister/deployment/scripts/README.md

 https://github.com/openregister/registers-cli).

-If you need to change how the update CLI handles pass, orj or the CLI itself, start by familiarising yourself with `update/cli.py`.
+If you need to change how the `update` CLI handles the `pass` CLI, ORJ or the CLI itself, start by familiarising yourself with `update/cli.py`.